harystyleseze/PrivexBot/Grant.md

 Many businesses today struggle with delivering timely and efficient customer support.
 Traditional systems are either costly or fail to protect sensitive customer data.
 Additionally, there’s a growing need for scalable, 24/7 support channels that don’t compromise privacy.

 **Solution:**
 PrivexBot solves this problem by offering businesses a customizable, privacy-first AI chatbot platform.
 The use of Secret Network’s confidential computing ensures that all data remains private and secure while providing scalable, 24/7 automation for customer support, sales, and internal operations.
-By integrating AI with blockchain, we also enable businesses to automate payments and track usage via SNIP-20 tokens.
+By integrating AI with blockchain, we also enable businesses to automate payments via SCRT and SNIP-20 tokens or track usage via smart contract on secret network.

 ---

 ### **Detailed Product Description**

-PrivexBot allows businesses to create tailored AI chatbots in three simple steps:
+PrivexBot will allow businesses to create tailored AI chatbots in three simple steps:

-1. **Import Data**: Businesses upload content (websites, PDFs, DOCX, YouTube videos, etc.) that PrivexBot’s AI uses to train the chatbot.
+1. **Import Data**: Businesses upload content (website links, PDFs, DOCX, YouTube videos, etc.) that PrivexBot’s AI uses to train the chatbot.
 2. **Customize Your Bot**: Users can personalize the bot’s appearance and responses to align with their branding.
 3. **Deploy Your Bot**: No coding required—users simply copy-paste a line of code or share a link to deploy their bot.

-PrivexBot supports integration with platforms like WordPress, Wix, Shopify, Slack, WhatsApp, Instagram, and more.
+PrivexBot will support integration with platforms like WordPress, Wix, Shopify, Slack, WhatsApp, Instagram, and more.
 The platform ensures end-to-end security using TEE technology for data privacy.
 In addition, it includes Zapier integration for automating workflows like CRM updates, form submissions, and appointment bookings.

 **Key Features:**

-- **Privacy by Design**: Using Secret Network's TEE technology to ensure data security.
+- **Privacy by Design**: Using Secret AI Decentralized Confidential Computing solution to ensure data security.
 - **AI Integration**: Allows businesses to train and deploy bots using various content sources.
 - **Cross-Platform Support**: Integrates seamlessly with websites, messaging apps, and more.
-- **Monetization**: Enables businesses to monetize chatbot interactions through SNIP-20 tokens and smart contracts.
+- **Monetization**: Enables businesses to monetize chatbot interactions through SCRT/SNIP-20 tokens and track usage via smart contracts on secret network.

 ---